ec-jrc/lisflood-utilities/README.md

 #### In a Python script

 The tool can be imported in a Python script to be able to save in memory the output.
-This function takes in an `xarray.Dataset` with the input maps from which statistics will be computed, a dictionary of `xarray.DataArray` with the catchment masks, and optionally the weighing map.
+This function takes in a `xarray.Dataset` with the input maps from which statistics will be computed, a dictionary of `xarray.DataArray` with the catchment masks, and optionally the weighing map.
 By default, the result is a `xarray.Dataset`, but NetCDF files could be written, instead, if a directory is provided in the `output` attribute.

 ```Python
 # import function